 After a 12-hour drive, the bus passengers arrived at the hotel late in the evening, where we enjoyed dinner together.

-An axis of vision in Potsdam’s New Garden shows in the middle ground a
+An axis of vision in Potsdam's New Garden shows, in the middle ground, a

-pyramid covering the ice cellar for the Marble Palace which sticks out its tower in the background. |
+pyramid covering the ice cellar for the Marble Palace, which sticks out its tower in the background. |

-His seat |
+| His seat |

-The "silent" actors |
+| The "silent" actors |

-Invitation to the world premiere of Die Nibelungen at the UFA-Palace on February 14, 1924. |
+| Invitation to the world premiere of Die Nibelungen at the UFA-Palace on February 14, 1924. |

 A night watchman led the group through Potsdam around several blocks in the evening.

-exhibition at the Museum Barberini.
+The following morning, the group visited an exhibition of Edward Munch at the Museum Barberini.
 Red Baron will write a particular blog

 about the outstanding painter.